microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 kubectl delete pod rabbitmq-0
 ```

-After a few seconds, Kubernetes will do what it does best and recreate the RabbitMQ pod.
+After a few seconds, Kubernetes will recreate the RabbitMQ pod.
 At this point the port-forward to the RabbitMQ service will be broken, so run the port-forward command again and reload the RabbitMQ management UI in the browser.
 Navigate back to the **Queues** tab and you should see the `test` queue you created earlier.
 This is because the we mounted the Azure Disk to the `/var/lib/rabbitmq/mnesia` path and all RabbitMQ data now persists across pod restarts.

 ## Replace RabbitMQ with Azure Service Bus